AhaMove/cdc/README.md

         :all_field: true
 ```

-If specific fields, using example in postgres or csv
+For specific fields, using example in postgres or csv

 ### Convert yml to json